ManageXR/mxr-unity-sdk/README.md

 ## Samples
 The repository includes samples that demonstrate basic integration with the Content API, Status API, and Wifi API.

+To install, select the ManageXR Unity SDK in the Package Manager window after you've imported it successfully and click on `Import Into Project`.
+The samples will be imported under `Assets/Samples` in your Unity project.

-Please refer to `Samples/README.md` for further information about running samples in the Unity editor.
+Please refer to `README.txt` inside the samples directory for further information about running samples in the Unity editor.